Written during 2020

 Caring for him through those years, battling to get a proper diagnosis, funding for his care and the right support was emotionally draining and physically tiring.
-Having worked for a charity for over 20 years supporting families through a devastating diagnosis and making sure they got the right care and treatment.
-I found myself unable to advocate for Dave.
+Having worked for a charity for over 20 years myself supporting families through a devastating diagnosis and making sure they got the right care and treatment.
+I found myself now unable to advocate for Dave.
 The system simply wouldn’t let me and I felt I had failed him.
 In the final few years I also had to deal with my mum’s cancer diagnosis, my dad also being diagnosed with Alzheimer’s, not to mention dealing with having my Thyroid removed because of a tumour.

 When I saw Paul and Mary walk through our doors earlier this year, straight away I could see what state he was in.
 Another volunteer sat with Mary, while I took Paul to one side to help him open up about what he was going through.
 Like so many others who came to see us, Paul left two hours later having shared so much of the pain he’d been enduring alone for countless months.
 With our leaflet in his pocket – and my mobile number at the top – I told him he could call or text any time and we’d be there.

-Having taken Paul’s contacts, I texted him a few days later to check in on him, and got the impression he was still struggling.
+Having taken Paul’s contacts, I texted him a few days later to check in on him, and got the impression that he was clearly still struggling.
 Mary had gone into respite care – a home with 24-7 support – and Paul was in pieces.
 He called one afternoon in floods of tears, so I sat and listened and provided answers where I could.

 I knew Mary was the love of his life – like Dave had been to me – and seeing her go ripped his heart out.
 One Saturday night he texted me to say he was in a bad way, but not to call.
 I called him straight away and he was in floods of tears.
 Mary had passed away a few days earlier, and he’d called the Samaritans.
 I’d done the right thing, and I just let him spill out all his emotions on me.